AoE2 · LLM Arena

 • Plan-and-execute asks the LLM to write a full plan upfront and then executes it without re-prompting.
 Faster for predictable tasks; brittle when the world changes between plan and execution — exactly our situation.

-• Single-shot structured output (what our chapter shows: messages.parse returning an LLMResponse with a list of actions) sidesteps the loop entirely: one API call, one response, the host runs each action and feeds nothing back to the LLM until the next turn.
+• Single-shot structured output (what our chapter shows: parse_structured returning an LLMResponse with a list of actions) sidesteps the loop entirely: one API call, one response, the host runs each action and feeds nothing back to the LLM until the next turn.
 Cheapest and most predictable, but the model can’t react mid-turn to a tool’s success or failure.

-We actually use a hybrid that switches per turn: routine turns take the single-shot path (one messages.parse, no roundtrips), while combat/housing turns — the ones that need mid-execution feedback (a rescan whose result changes what to click next) or composite tools — take the agentic tool loop.
+We actually use a hybrid that switches per turn: routine turns take the single-shot path (one parse_structured, no roundtrips), while combat/housing turns — the ones that need mid-execution feedback (a rescan whose result changes what to click next) or composite tools — take the agentic tool loop.
 The router (_use_single_shot) keeps the predictable case cheap and reserves the expensive loop for the turns that genuinely need it.

 Mental model for the cost.
 A useful rule of thumb: at Claude Sonnet rates, every tool roundtrip on a fully primed conversation costs roughly the same as one second of GPT-running-flat-out — pennies, but they add up.
 If your agent feels expensive, the lever is almost always “reduce the number of roundtrips,” not “switch to a cheaper model.”

-4.4 Adding a New Provider
+4.4 Adding a New Vendor

 Summary